 History of creation

 The development of the wide-body aircraft project was started by Airbus S.A.S. back in 1994.
-Then it was planned to compete with the then monopoly Boeing with its Boeing-747 airliner.
-Initially, the future brainchild of Airbus was codenamed A3XX.
-The designers wanted to combine the two fuselages of the largest aircraft of the A340 company at that time, but this would lead to a significant decrease in flight parameters, an increase in the acceleration length and total mass.
+Then it was planned to compete with the then monopolist Boeing with its Boeing-747 airliner.
+Initially, the future brainchild of Airbus had the code name A3XX.
+The designers wanted to combine two fuselages of the company's largest aircraft at that time, the A340, but this would have led to a significant decrease in flight parameters, an increase in the acceleration length and total weight.

 It was decided to use a two-deck model, which gave the car a number of advantages.
-The project was launched in 2000, and the planned costs reached 8.8 million euros.
+The project started in 2000, and the amount of planned costs reached 8.8 million euros.
 The name of the aircraft also has an interesting history.
-Instead of A340, he received the number A380.
-In a number of Asian countries, the eight is considered a lucky number, and this probably served as a positive impetus for customers to purchase an airliner.
+Instead of A340, it received the number A380.
+In a number of Asian countries, eight is considered a lucky number and this probably served as a positive impetus for customers to purchase an airliner.

 Construction was completed in 2005 and the aircraft was demonstrated at the airfield in Toulouse.
-During the tests, engineers identified errors in the wing design and had to be changed in a timely manner.
-The tests on the ground and in the air were fully completed at the end of 2007 and the A380 received European certificates of conformity.
+During the tests, engineers identified errors in the design of the wing and it had to be changed in a timely manner.
+Tests on the ground and in the air were completed at the end of 2007 and the A380 received European certificates of conformity.

-The aircraft is manufactured by the European company Airbus S.A.S., based in the city of Toulouse (France).
-It also has several offices in Germany, Spain, France and Great Britain and two factories in Blagnac (a suburb of Toulouse) and Hanover (Germany).
-The activity of the company began in 1969 after the merger of several small European aircraft manufacturing companies.
+The aircraft is manufactured by the European company Airbus S.A.S., based in Toulouse (France).
+It also has several offices in Germany, Spain, France and the UK and two factories in Blagnac (a suburb of Toulouse) and Hannover (Germany).
+The company's activities began in 1969 after the merger of several small European aircraft manufacturing companies.
 Here, not only passenger aircraft are being developed, but also cargo aircraft, as well as vehicles adapted for military needs.

-The price of various modifications of the A380 can vary greatly.
-Also, its growth is influenced by the unstable economic situation in the world.
+The price of different modifications of the A380 can vary greatly.
+Its growth is also affected by the unstable economic situation in the world.
 Recently, there has been a steady trend towards higher prices for aircraft.
-And in general, the liner of this model is considered the most expensive in the entire Airbus family.
+And in general, the airliner itself of this model is considered the most expensive in the entire Airbus family.

-At the moment, the price of the Airbus A380-800 is US $ 428 million.
-The cost of the models, the production of which is planned to begin in the near future, the company is still silent about and the final figure is known only to airlines that have placed pre-orders.
-Prices rise by about 2-3% annually.
-In total, 219 machines were sold and put into operation, and another 317 are under construction.
-This information is reported by the official representative of Airbus.
+The current price of the Airbus A380-800 is US$428 million.
+The company is still silent about the cost of the models, the production of which is planned to begin in the near future, and the final figure is known only to airlines that have placed pre-orders.
+Every year prices rise by about 2-3%.
+A total of 219 vehicles were sold and put into operation, and another 317 are under construction.
+This information is provided by the official Airbus representative office.

 News, modernization, prospects

-There are several occasions when VIPs and famous people have placed an order for the A380-800.
+There are several cases where the order for the A380-800 was placed by important people and famous people.
 For example, the most common story was about the prince of Saudi Arabia, who bought his own A380 Super Jambo from the company, whose total cost was 488 million US dollars.

-It was believed that this aircraft is capable of damaging airport runways, but this turned out to be untrue.
+There was an opinion that this plane was capable of damaging airport runways, but this turned out to be untrue.
 The landing gear pressure turned out to be much less than that of its main competitors Boeing 747 and 777.
-Moscow Domodedovo became the first airport in Russia adapted to receive a wide-body A380.
+In Russia, the first airport adapted to receive the wide-body A380 was Moscow Domodedovo.
 The order to rebuild the runway was issued by the air transport agency in Russia.

 The A380 is a true world record holder.
-It has the quietest passenger compartment noise level and is the most economical and largest aircraft to date.
+It has the quietest passenger cabin noise levels, is the most fuel-efficient and largest aircraft available today.

-Due to the large size of the aircraft, 597 kg of paint have to be spent on its painting, and the total surface area reaches 10 thousand square meters. m.
-Also, thanks to the extended wing area, the airliner's speed is 35 km / h lower than that of its main competitor.
-This allows you to reduce possible noise on the airport territory during landing or takeoff.
+Due to the large size of the aircraft, 597 kg of paint have to be spent on painting it, and the total surface area reaches 10 thousand square meters. m.
+Also, thanks to the expanded wing area, the airliner's speed is 35 km/h lower than that of its main competitor.
+This allows you to reduce possible noise at the airport during landing or takeoff.

-At the moment, the A380-1000 and A380plus are being actively developed.
-A huge number of airlines have already issued a preliminary order for the latest aircraft and passengers have to wait until modern machines will enter service and will delight us with their reliable build quality and speed.
+At the moment, the development of the A380-1000 and A380plus is actively underway.
+A huge number of airlines have already placed pre-orders for the latest aircraft and passengers can only wait for the modern aircraft to enter service and delight us with their reliable build quality and speed.

-Watch a video about the Airbus A380, the world's largest passenger aircraft.
+Watch a video about the Airbus A380, the largest passenger aircraft in the world.

-Dear Aviawiki website visitors!
-There are so many of your questions that, unfortunately, our specialists do not always have time to answer everything.
-As a reminder, we answer questions absolutely free of charge and on a first come, first served basis.
-However, you have the opportunity to get a guaranteed prompt response for a symbolic amount..
+Dear visitors of the Aviawiki website!
+There are so many of your questions that, unfortunately, our specialists do not always have time to answer them all.
+Let us remind you that we answer questions absolutely free of charge and on a first-come, first-served basis.
+However, you have the opportunity to be guaranteed to receive a prompt response for a symbolic amount.

-The plane itself is an engineering genius.
-Making hundreds of tons of iron rise above the ground is not a trivial task.
-Even the smallest details matter, it takes the highest precision and hard work of hundreds of people to create even the simplest aircraft by modern standards.
+The plane itself is already a genius of engineering.
+Making hundreds of tons of iron rise above the ground is a non-trivial task.
+Even the smallest details matter, it takes the highest precision and the hard work of hundreds of people to create even the simplest aircraft by modern standards.

-The greater challenge is for aircraft designers to experiment with materials, sizes, technologies in order to create aircraft more and more easily, more and more economically, and more and more than their predecessors.
+The greater the challenge for aircraft designers to experiment with materials, sizes, and technologies in order to create aircraft that are lighter, more economical, and larger than their predecessors.
 This article will focus on the largest passenger aircraft.
-There are now two major players in the world producing huge passenger aircraft, Boeing and Airbus.
+Now in the world there are two main players producing huge passenger aircraft - Boeing and Airbus.

 The competition between them led to the creation of colossal machines.
-Airbus-A380 is the recognized leader among them.
-Its huge wingspan reaches almost 80 m, and its length is 73 m.
+Among them, the recognized leader is the Airbus A380.
+The span of its huge wings reaches almost 80 m, and its length is 73 m.
 Read about it, as well as other flying giants, below.

 Airbus-A380